Rosary Cathedral (Toledo, Ohio): Pipe organ

-The cathedral houses a large 4 manual Ernest M. Skinner pipe organ, their opus 820 (1930).
-The instrument was personally finished by Ernest Skinner, and formally dedicated in 1931 by Palmer Christian, professor of organ at the University of Michigan.
-It contains 75 stops and 76 ranks (sets) of pipes, totaling 4,916 pipes.
-These pipes range in length from 7 inches to over 32 feet.
+Rosary Cathedral houses a large 4-manual pipe organ, their opus 820 (1930).
+The instrument was built by Ernest M. Skinner of Boston, Massachusetts; it was dedicated in 1931 by Palmer Christian, professor of organ at the University of Michigan.
+Claude Lagacé served as organist at Rosary Cathedral from 1954 to 1961During the 1980s, the Skinner pipe organ was restored by Sam Koontz of Ann Arbor, Michigan.
+In 2009 the Skinner pipe organ received an historical citation from the Organ Historical Society of Villanova, Pennsylvania.

+The Skinner pipe organ contains 75 stops and 76 ranks (sets) of pipes, totaling 4,916 pipes.
+These pipes range in length from 7 in to over 32 ft.